 Do you offer mastering services?

 Mastering is a fairly specialised element of audio engineering, and there are many dedicated mastering engineers who will give great results.
 We don’t specialise in mastering, however we can do mastering and have done so for many records (including many vinyl releases, including for the Tym Records and Mere Noise Records 7″ singles clubs).
-A lot of the bands who come to us can’t afford the services of a specialised mastering engineer, and so we end up mastering many of the releases we record.
+A lot of the bands who come to us can’t afford the services of a dedicated mastering engineer, and so we end up mastering many of the releases we record.

 Should we record ‘live’ or ‘track by track’?

 A moderate majority of sessions at Incremental – ie: about two thirds – are recorded for the most part ‘live’, with the drums and the majority of instruments recorded all playing together in the one room, generally with the vocals and perhaps some of the more intricate instrumental parts (solos, extra instrumentation) overdubbed over the top of the otherwise complete ‘bed track’.
 If you’re after a quick session, or are fairly new to recording, this is usually the quickest and most comfortable way for most musicians to record.

-That said, we have no particular preference towards live recording.
-Many bands prefer the flexibility and attention to detail afforded by building a song up one instrument at a time.
+That said, we have no particular preference towards live recording, and many bands prefer the flexibility and attention to detail afforded by building a song up one instrument at a time.
 There’s a lot more ability to experiment and take songs in a different direction when recording this way.
 If you have the time and inclination then we can and often do record ‘track-by-track’.
 Some musicians assume that recording each instrument separately is easier thank recording ‘live’, but that’s not always the case – they’re just different, with their own benefits and challenges.

 Of course, there’s something of a spectrum between ‘completely live’ and ‘completely overdubbed’, so we can tailor the approach to each band.
 And also, you can personalise the approach to each individual song in a session.